Treating Leptin Resistance Naturally

 Have you used any of the supplements listed on this page?

-If yes, which ones have you used?
+If so, which ones have you used?
 Did they work for you?

 If not, which ones are you thinking about using?